Permissions

 • VBS Administrator: a project-level policy, which must be assigned in the same project as the TMS Administrator policy

-Table 2 lists the common operations supported by system-defined permissions for TMS.
+Table 2 lists the common operations supported by TMS system-defined permissions.

 Table 2 Common operations supported by system-defined permissions